STATUTE of the Royal Malta Yacht Club

 - Election of Committee

-7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form together with a police conduct certificate, to reach the Honorary Secretary at least fourteen days before the date of the Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of the Meeting.
+7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form, to reach the Honorary Secretary at least fourteen days before the date of the Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of the Meeting.

 7.2 Election of membership to the Committee shall be by secret ballot and open for three days after the Annual General Meeting.
 Members entitled to vote for the election of candidates to the Committee shall do so by selecting not less than five and not more than nine persons from the candidates nominated for election.
 Voting shall start fifteen minutes after the Annual General Meeting and shall that day remain open until all members present for the Annual General Meeting have had the opportunity to Vote.
 A ballot box will be made available, at the Club office, for three days after the Annual General Meeting during office hours, during which times members entitled to vote may cast their votes.
 Voting will cease at 13:00hrs of the third day.
 Votes will be cast on the prescribed ballot sheets.